pulp/pulp/docs/contributing/3.0-development/rest-api.rst

 * Where possible, API components representing models will be defined in files whose names match the corresponding file names of the models represented.
-For example, if you're defining the serializer for a model found in pulp.app.models.consumer, the serializer should be defined in pulp.app.serializers.consumer, and imported by name into pulp.app.serializers.
+For example, if you're defining the serializer for a model found in pulpcore.app.models.consumer, the serializer should be defined in pulpcore.app.serializers.consumer, and imported by name into pulpcore.app.serializers.

 * All objects represented in the REST API will be referred to by a single complete URL to that object, using a DRF HyperlinkedRelatedField or subclass.
 Non-hyperlinked relations (e.g.